rafaella-gomes/junior-fullstack-challenge/README.md

 - Add an "Edit" button to each `ProjectCard`.
 - On click, show a form pre-filled with existing data.
 - On submit, send a `PUT` request to `/api/projects/:id`.
-- Optimistically update local state after success.
+- Update project on local state after success response.

 ### 🗑️ Delete Project